nickchak21/particledist/README.md

 If you don't have the canon of tools installed, you will have to install the 5 required packages first before running `pip install --user particledist`.
 Although the pip installer will likely fill the rest of the dependencies by itself, sometimes it fails.
 Again, look at the error message to see which package and what version you need to install.

+**How the Analysis Works**

-More details on the exact technique used can be found in our NeurIPS submission paper, but below is a quick summary:
+More details on the exact technique used can be found in our NeurIPS submission paper, but below is a quick summary.

-A specified number of CMS Open Data simulation jets are loaded (in the boilerplate
+A specified number of CMS Open Data simulation jets are loaded (in the starter code, this amounts to about 3,000,000 jets).
+These jets are sorted by event.
+Then, 50,000 events are selected at random and graphed on a histogram with bins 660 - 760 GeV, 760 - 860 GeV, 860 - 960 GeV, 960 - 1060 GeV, 1060 - 1160 GeV.